 Unlike most converts from various strains of Protestantism, I never had much of a problem with the Blessed Virgin Mary.
 Perhaps it was because my Christian background was more or less nominal and lacking a good deal of Christian catechesis.
+In that void, in which there were no misapprehensions about Christianity to be overcome, I readily accepted the Blessed Virgin's role in the Christian life.
 Or perhaps it was because I had a natural attraction to the idea of saintly intercession and the communion of the saints.

-But there was one aspect to Marian devotion that I didn't quite get.
+But there was one aspect to Marian devotion that I did not quite get.
 Why would anyone be devoted to the Blessed Virgin under the title Our Lady of Sorrows?
-As important as it is to understand the Virgin Mary's union with her Son's suffering and death and to know of her own suffering that was inflicted by the sword the prophet Simeon predicted would pierce her own soul (Luke 2:35), I didn't understand why a Catholic would find inspiration in devotion to a period in the Virgin's life that seemed transitory.
+As important as it is to understand the Virgin Mary's union with her Son's suffering and death and to know of her own suffering that was inflicted by the sword the prophet Simeon predicted would pierce her own soul (Luke 2:35), I did not understand why a Catholic would find inspiration in devotion to a period in the Virgin's life that seemed to me to be transitory.
 Shouldn't focus be placed on her joy in heaven and not her sorrows while on Earth?
+Could the Blessed Virgin even experience sorrow in heaven, while at the same time experiencing the Beatific Vision?

 And devotion to the Sorrowful Mother is indeed a strong influence on the spirituality of many Catholics.
 Although commonly believed to be an older devotion lost by the wayside after Vatican II, the Sorrowful Mother pops up in surprising places.
 In San Diego, the cross at the center of a nationwide church-state conflict is atop Mount Soledad, which is named after Our Lady of Solitude, whose memorial is on Holy Saturday, the day after her Son's death and before his Resurrection.
-The Oblates of St. Martha, a Mexican congregation of sisters who pray for priests and tend to their household duties, has Our Lady of Sorrows as a patron, focusing especially on her years of solitude.
+Catholics who fought to save the Mount Soledad Cross specifically prayed a novena to Our Lady of Solitude for her intercession—a novena that was answered in a way that many supporters of the Mount Soledad Cross understood to be providential.
+The Oblates of St. Martha, a modern Mexican congregation of religious sisters, who spend their lives praying for priests and tending to household duties for priests, has Our Lady of Sorrows as a patron, focusing especially on her years of solitude.

 Then the other day I was reading the Facebook page of a prominent mommy blogger who has been very open about the tragic death of her teenage son a couple of years ago and the long struggle toward healing she and her family have endured.
 Sometimes she shares quotes from grief literature that she has been reading.
 This one struck hard at me: